About Us

 The lighthouse tower is open to the public only once a year, on Maine Open Lighthouse Day.

 Fort Williams Park is a vast ninety-acre park adjacent to the lighthouse, offering picnic facilities, hiking opportunities, sports and recreation areas, historic structures, and endless ocean views.
+For information on the Fort Williams Park Masterplan updated by the Fort Williams Park Committee, visit Cape Elizabeth Engage!
 For the park's hours, map, and directions, please visit the Contact Page.

-In October 2022, the Cape Elizabeth Historical Preservation Society relocated to the former Bachelor Officers’ Quarters, which are located at the end of the Parade Ground near the baseball field.
-The society is open from 9:00 am to noon on Monday and Thursday, and they display local and military history exhibits.
+In October 2022, the Cape Elizabeth Historical Preservation Society (CEHPS) relocated to the former Bachelor Officers’ Quarters, at the end of the Parade Ground near the baseball field.
+Visit their website for operating hours to view local and military history exhibits.

 Walking in Fort Williams Park - Photo by: Cindy Farr-Weinfeld